 - Boswellia, also known as Indian Frankincense, is a supplement that has anti-inflammatory properties and is well-studied in a number of headache disorders.
 It has not been shown to be very effective for migraine, but might be recommended for certain rare headache disorders such as hemicrania continua, paroxysmal hemicrania or primary stabbing headache.
 The recommended dose is 400-800mg twice daily.

-If you're interested in talking with a board-certified neurologist specializing in headache care, you can do so via the Neura Health app, from the comfort of your own home.
+The market for health supplements and vitamins is a fast-growing market that can be hard to navigate without the help of a knowledgeable and trustworthy person who understands the efficacy.
+If you're interested in talking with a board-certified neurologist specializing in headache and migraine, you can do so via the Neura Health app, from the comfort of your own home.
 Get started today!